2020 Weekend League

 (b) Play-Offs (VDCA Local Rule)

-Following completion of the Regular Season, the two (2) highest-ranked teams from both groups/conferences based on the final 2019 Regular Season standings (refer Law 16.13 (b) below) will progress to the "Play Offs", to be played as a simple knockout competition.
+Following completion of the Regular Season, the four (4) highest-ranked teams based on the final 2020 Regular Season standings (refer Law 16.13 (b) below) will progress to the "Play Offs", to be played as a simple knockout competition.

-The first Play-Off match scheduled (the "First Semi-Final") shall feature the first-ranked team in group 1 (western conference) vs the second ranked team in group 2 (eastern conference).
-The second Play-Off match scheduled (the "Second Semi-Final") shall feature the first-ranked team in group 2 (eastern conference) and second-ranked team in group 1 (western conference).
+The first Play-Off match scheduled (the "First Semi-Final") shall feature the first-ranked team vs the fourth ranked team.
+The second Play-Off match scheduled (the "Second Semi-Final") shall feature the second ranked team and third ranked team.
 The final Play-Off match scheduled ("The Final") shall feature the winners of the two Semi-Finals.

 In the event that either Semi-Finals or Finals are unable to be completed as initially scheduled, the higher-ranked team shall be declared the winner of their respective match on either scheduled match day.